-‘Zeen’ is a homage to ‘Draisine’ — the proto-bicycle invented by Baron von Drais in 1816.
-Draisines had a saddle and handlebars but no pedals.
-Riders coasted along by striding on the ground and by all accounts it was exhilarating.
-The Zeen clearly needed more than two wheels (see the next Q!), and the pair at the rear became our patented ‘dual-state’ casters for controlled four-wheel steering.
+‘Zeen’ is an homage to ‘Draisine’ — the proto-bicycle invented by Baron von Drais in 1816.
+Draisines had a saddle and handlebars, but no pedals.
+Riders coasted along by striding on the ground, and by all accounts the experience was exhilarating.
+Our Zeen clearly needed more than two wheels (see the next Q!), and the pair at the rear became our patented ‘dual-state’ casters for controlled four-wheel steering.

 Zeening is likewise exhilarating!

 Who needs Zeen and why?